Key Takeaways

 ProShares Short UltraShort S&P500 (SDS)

 SDS offers daily downside exposure to the S&P 500 index that is double-leveraged.
-This ETF is intended for investors that have a short-term pessimistic outlook on large-cap U.S. firms across all industries.
+This ETF is intended for investors who have a short-term pessimistic outlook on large-cap U.S. firms across all industries.

 Expense ratio: 0.90%